 It’s tough to say but it’s probably the same reason I don’t typically like potato salad either.

-My hubby Tim, on the other hand, is the first one in line at a BBQ when the potato salad makes an appearance.
 I much prefer a warm version, like my Rosemary Roasted Potato Salad.

 So if you’re weird about temps and textures like me, this creamy pesto pasta salad has all the best things about pasta and summer salads.
 Just tasty BFF’s happily unified in a warm bowl.
 Win, win.